 What Private Banks Operate in Switzerland?

 There are over 125 private banks currently operating in Switzerland.
 All international banking firms, including the best offshore banks in Switzerland, are regulated and managed by the Swiss Financial Market Authority (FINMA).
-These banks must adhere to risk management protocols, client confidentiality, and anti-money laundering measures.
+These banks typically need to adhere to risk management protocols, client confidentiality, and anti-money laundering measures.

 Here is a list of five private banks that currently operate in Switzerland.